 The COVID-19 pandemic turned the lives of children across the world upside down.
-For children here in the UK, schools and play spaces were closed, exams cancelled and loved ones separated.
-The risks to children's health, wellbeing and futures have been profound:
+For children and young people here in the UK, schools and play spaces were closed, exams cancelled and loved ones separated.
+The risks to their health, wellbeing and futures have been profound:

-- Education: a third of education was lost between March 2020 and April 2021 alone. - Nutrition: more children in the UK faced food insecurity as job losses took their toll on family finances. - Health systems were stretched, meaning children now have less access to healthcare and other essential services. - Protection: thousands of children faced a greater risk of abuse in their homes and online. - Participation: across the board, the voices of children and young people have been absent from decisions made about their lives.
+- Education: a third of education was lost between March 2020 and April 2021 alone. - Nutrition: more children and young people in the UK faced food insecurity as job losses took their toll on family finances. - Health systems were stretched, meaning less access to healthcare and other essential services. - Protection: thousands of children and young people faced a greater risk of abuse in their homes and online. - Participation: across the board, the voices of children and young people have been absent from decisions made about their lives.

-For some children, the right support and resources have made the situation manageable.
+For some children and young people, the right support and resources have made the situation manageable.
 For others, the effects of the pandemic will cast a long shadow over their lives.

 The fragile situation that many children and young people live in has been exposed.
-Hundreds of thousands of children who rely on school, health and social systems and the support of the voluntary sector suddenly lost that protection.
+Hundreds of thousands of children and young people who rely on school, health and social systems and the support of the voluntary sector suddenly lost that protection.
 And many are still going without it, as these systems remain weakened.